barry-waldbaum-rl/reat-vm-setup/README.md

 ```

-7. Switch to 'trainee' user to create the Docker network, DNS bind server, and add user scripts.
+7. Switch to 'trainee' user to create the Docker network, add user scripts, and build the VNC Docker image.

 ```bash
 sudo su - trainee